 - Develop critical and logical explanations, predictions, and models using evidence gathered.

-- Communicate the important relationships that exist between all living organisms in an environment (symbiosis, competition, food chain, etc.).
+- Communicate the important relationships, like symbiosis and food webs, that exist between all living organisms in an environment and how these relationships can be affected by other factors like invasive species.

-- Develop a model that explains the cycling of matter and energy in an ecosystem.
+- Develop a model that explains the cycling of matter and energy in an ecosystem and within a creature (homeostasis).

 - Explore ecological succession with a trip to the Indiana Dunes National Lakeshore.

-Students will have the opportunity to select either band or choir during middle school.
+Students will have the opportunity to select band or choir during middle school.

-Choral: Students sing two, three and four party harmony.
+Choral: Students sing two, three and four-part harmony.
 Vocalization, interval training, in addition to part reading is emphasized.

-Band: Students plays as an entire group and also by sections.
+Band: Students play as an entire group and also by sections.
 Working on mastering their instrument with regards to tone and technique.

 - Exploring music through signs, sounds, and movement.